voytas75/AzureOpenAI-PowerShell/AIPSTeam/README.md

 ## Overview

-This script simulates a collaborative environment where specialists work together on a project, mimicking a real-world team dynamic within a single script.
+This script (powered by [PSAOAI Module](https://github.com/voytas75/AzureOpenAI-PowerShell/tree/master/PSAOAI)) simulates a collaborative environment where specialists work together on a project, mimicking a real-world team dynamic within a single script.
 User input outlining the project details is passed through a chain of specialists, each performing their designated task and forwarding the information to the next specialist until the project is complete.

 ## Key Features